Solid Waste Master Plan

 Phase 2: Where We Are Going

-Solid Waste Master Plan is currently at this stageJanuary to February 2022
+Solid Waste Master Plan is currently at this stageMay to June 2020

-We’ll engage with the public on the current system and get input to help inform a vision and guiding principles for the plan.
+Engagement Series 1: We engaged with the public on the current system and got input to help inform a vision and guiding principles for the plan.

-Staff to table recommended vision, objectives and guiding principles for the strategy for Council’s Consideration.
+Staff tabled recommended vision, objectives and guiding principles for the strategy for Council’s Consideration.

-We’ll present options and recommendations for the plan and seek further comment and feedback from the public.
+Engagement Series 2: We presented options and recommendations for the plan and sought further comment and feedback from the public.

 -